Democracy in Chains: Reception

-Others who fall into neither the "team Public Choice" or "team anti-Buchanan," offered mixed reviews.
-Henry Farrell and Steven Teles called the book a "conspiracy theory in the guise of intellectual history" and wrote that "while we do not share Buchanan’s ideology ... we think the broad thrust of the criticism is right.
+Others who fell into neither "team Public Choice" or "team anti-Buchanan" offered mixed reviews.
+Henry Farrell and Steven Teles called the book a "conspiracy theory in the guise of intellectual history" and wrote, "while we do not share Buchanan's ideology ... we think the broad thrust of the criticism is right.
 MacLean is not only wrong in detail but mistaken in the fundamentals of her account."
-Similarly, Noah Smith agreed that MacLean had taken Tyler Cowen, whom he called "a staunch defender of democracy," out of context.
-Heather Boushey wrote that MacLean had shone "a light on important truths" but cautioned that "her overt moral revulsion at her subject can sometimes make it seem as if we’re getting only part of the picture."
-Jack Rakove wrote that "should be a thorough scholarly review of these points [raised by critics], and one suspects that MacLean will have to make a more concerted effort to justify her argument than she has yet provided," while concluding that "her questions remain important and well worth pondering."
-Katherine Timpf of the National Review criticized MacLean for remarks she made during a February 7, 2018 talk in New York City.
-MacLean was asked to explain James Buchanan's motivations.
-MacLean answered, "As an author, I have struggled with this, and I could explain it in different ways.
+Similarly, Noah Smith agreed that MacLean had taken Tyler Cowen, whom he called "a staunch defender of democracy", out of context.
+Heather Boushey wrote that MacLean had shone "a light on important truths" but cautioned that "her overt moral revulsion at her subject can sometimes make it seem as if we're getting only part of the picture".
+Jack Rakove wrote that there "should be a thorough scholarly review of these points [raised by critics], and one suspects that MacLean will have to make a more concerted effort to justify her argument than she has yet provided".
+He concluded that "her questions remain important and well worth pondering".
+Katherine Timpf of the National Review criticized MacLean for remarks she made during a February 7, 2018, talk in New York City.
+MacLean was asked to explain Buchanan's motivations.
+She replied, "As an author, I have struggled with this, and I could explain it in different ways.
 I didn’t put this in the book, but I will say it here.
-It’s striking to me how many of the architects of this cause seem to be on the autism spectrum—you know, people who don’t feel solidarity or empathy with others, and who have difficult human relationships sometimes."
+It’s striking to me how many of the architects of this cause seem to be on the autism spectrum —you know, people who don’t feel solidarity or empathy with others, and who have difficult human relationships sometimes."
 In 2022, George Leef, writing in the National Review, called it "a screed" and "a brazenly dishonest book".

 In her review for the academic journal History of Political Economy, Jennifer Burns wrote that "the narrative of American history [that Democracy in Chains] presents is insular and highly politicized, laying out a drama of good versus evil with little attention paid to the larger worlds—global, economic, or intellectual—in which the story nests."
-Ben Sorensen, in a review for the academic journal International Social Science Review, wrote that "the leftist bias and the assertions of conspiracy render the book questionably credible, at best".
+In a review for the academic journal International Social Science Review, Ben Sorensen wrote, "the leftist bias and the assertions of conspiracy render the book questionably credible, at best".